hubplanner/API/Sections/webhooks.md

 ```

 ## Responses when Subscribed to Webhooks
 The following code examples show sample responses when subscribed to the different webhooks.
+Note that `createdBy` and `updatedBy` fields in booking webhooks are deprecated fields and will be removed in the future.
+They are replaced by `bookingCreatorId` and `lastUpdatedById` fields accordingly.

 *project.update*